kostin-kirill/devops-interview-task/README.md

 * MyNIC                    - The vm network interface
 * myVM                     - The name of VM in az with web server
 * MyLb                     - The load balancer name
-* PublicIPMyLb             - Public ip for lb
+* PublicIPMyLb             - The lb name interface
 * port_for_ssh             - the ssh port(front port of LB).
 The destination port is 22

 Change  main script in config section:  scripts/create_start_service.sh